deficollective/deficollective.github.io/content/english/blog/tdc-dec-report.md

 We’ll publish a consolidated trimestrial report in the coming days, offering a clear overview of the first full quarter of the Collective’s activities (Q4 2023).
 We’ll also discuss our past results and future projects at the **next Community Call, scheduled for Thursday, 18 at 3 PM GMT+1**; as always, it will happen on our Discord server; feel[ free to join us](https://discord.gg/mdQN2dJXMy?event=1194651058249662514).

+_Thanks to [Ricogourmette](https://twitter.com/bottexloan) who produced the visuals included in this report & the PDF version._

 — TokenBrice, on behalf of the treasury and liquidity management team of the DeFi Collective: Abmis, Luude, and myself.